 Ian Zurzolo is passionate about aligning business goals with social impact and environmental sustainability within the private sector.
 He is a results-driven strategist with experience across multiple industries.
 Ian has facilitated cross-sector partnerships with corporate social responsibility departments at for-profit enterprises among industry associations, foundations, and governmental organizations to improve food systems and healthcare nationwide.
 Ian received his M.S.
 Social Entrepreneurship and Certificate in Sustainability & Business from University of Southern California's Marshall School of Business.

 Our technical advisors will be available to provide guidance and specific expertise to entrepreneur-mentor teams throughout the competition process.

-Amanda Rohlich is an Environmental Programs Coordinator with the City of Austin Office of Sustainability, where she develops and implements strategies to drive intentional, thoughtful and creative policies and programs that make Austin “the most livable city in the country”.
+Amanda Rohlich is a Business Process Consultant Sr. with the City of Austin Office of Sustainability, where she develops and implements strategies to drive intentional, thoughtful and creative policies and programs that make Austin “the most livable city in the country”.